tailwindlabs/tailwindcss/docs/source/docs/background-attachment.blade.md

 ### Responsive, Hover, and Focus Variants

-By default, no hover, focus, or group-hover variants are generated for background attachment utilities.
+By default, only responsive variants are generated for background attachment utilities.

 You can control which variants are generated for the background attachment utilities by modifying the `backgroundAttachment` property in the `modules` section of your Tailwind config file.